Princeton Record Exchange

 Princeton Record Exchange, located at 20 South Tulane St. in Princeton, New Jersey, is an independent record store.
 PREX (as it is often referred to) was founded in 1980 by Barry Weisfeld.
 He had spent five years, beginning in 1975, selling used records from his van at flea markets and college campuses, and wanted to settle in one location.
 Princeton seemed ideal because of its central location on the east coast.
 The store opened in 1980 at 20 Nassau St, and moved to its current larger location in 1985.

-In 2015, founder Barry Weisfeld, an accomplished shuttlecock player, sold the store to longtime manager Jon Lambert.
-Weisfeld will continue to serve as a consultant and as coordinator of purchases of large music collections.